GTRows/Osu-Beatmaps-Downloader/README.md

 - pip install selenium

+For Chromedriver:

+1. Visit the [Chromedriver download page](https://sites.google.com/chromium.org/driver/) and download the version that corresponds to your installed Chrome version.
+2. Extract the executable from the downloaded file.
+3. Place the executable in the root of the project directory (same location as your main script).

 ### Running the project

 To run the project, you first need to clone it from the GitHub repository.